Doug Dillard: The Dillards

 Doug and Rodney began performing on their own, and recorded a single "Banjo in the Hollow" for K-Ark Records, followed by three more single releases.
 With the addition of Dean Webb (mandolin) and Mitch Jayne (bass), they formed The Dillards in 1962.
 Inspired by their popularity on college campuses, The Dillards moved to Los Angeles.
 They participated in several after-hours club sessions, and then recording industry executive Jim Dickson signed them to a contract with Elektra Records.

 The Andy Griffith Show

-Andy Griffith's manager Dick Linke arranged an audition for The Dillards to play the part of a musical backwoods family on The Andy Griffith Show.
+Andy Griffith's manager Dick Linke arranged an audition for the Dillards to play the part of a musical backwoods family on The Andy Griffith Show.
 Along with Denver Pyle and Margaret Ann Peterson, they were the Darlings of Mayberry from 1963 to 1966.
 Doug was given the name of Jebbin Darling.
-They made only six appearances, but are credited with introducing bluegrass music to a wider audience.
+They made six appearances, and are credited with introducing bluegrass music to a wider audience.
 This led to guest spots on shows hosted by Judy Garland and Tennessee Ernie Ford, and on other variety shows.